mondem0/roblox-codex-test/README.md

 }
 ```

 Every ability in the table triggers independently, so bosses can warp multiple times, add new resistances, or unleash support effects at different health thresholds.
+Mixing single entries and arrays lets you stack as many triggers as you need without writing additional code.

 ### Creating or editing waves